magento/devdocs/guides/v2.0/coding-standards/code-standard-less.md

 #### Braces

-Add one space before opening braces and line break after.
-Add line break before closing braces.
+Add one space before opening braces and a line break after.
+Add a line break before closing braces.

 **Correct**: